get-smooth/secp256r1-verify/README.md

 npm install @0x90d2b2b7fb7599eebb6e7a32980857d8/secp256r1-verify
 ```

-After the installation, import the package into your project and use it to generate precomputed points for the secp256r1
+After the installation, import the package into your project and use it.
-elliptic curve.

 > ⚠️ Note: This package is not published on the npm registry, and is only available on GitHub Packages.
 You need to be
 > authenticated with GitHub Packages to install it.
 For more information, please refer to the